RBCanty/Roblonski/Tutorial/Introduction.md

 check-list-of-operations of the tutorial.

+### At a glance ###
+The eight tutorial files cover the following topics:
+1) The general structure of a Python file, how to define methods, and the \_\_main\_\_ block
+2) Importing python files and type hints
+3) IF statements, FOR loops, and method execution order
+4) *args and **kwargs and Objects
+5) Turning a checklist of opreations into a program (uses the liquid handler)
+6) Reorganizing checklists into methods and basic bookkeeping
+7) Incorporation of the spectrometer
+8) Annotated walktrhough of the the Stern-Volmer code (naming.py, stern_volmer_3src.py, stern_volmer_core.py, and stern_volmer.py)

 ### Reading a *.py file ###

 A Python file can be segmented into roughly three section: